Does your organization need a marketing work management platform?

 Marketing work management tools, also called project management tools, have become very popular since the move to work-from-home, but don't jump into the purchase process blindly.

-But deciding whether your company needs a marketing work management platform calls for the same steps involved in any software adoption, including a comprehensive self-assessment of your organization’s business needs and resources, staffing, management support, and financial resources.
+Deciding whether your company needs an enterprise marketing work management platform calls for the same evaluative steps involved in any software adoption, including a comprehensive self-assessment of your organization’s business needs and resources, staffing, management support and financial resources.

 Use the following questions to help you gauge your organization’s need, and readiness for this kind of tool: